dnvgl/service-mesh-chart/v1-migration.md

 ## De-supported options

 ### fullnameOverride

 Full name override has been removed.
 We don't believe this was used.

 ### forwardAuthentication

-While we are not removing forward authentication, this option has been moved from the service-level configuration to application/namespace level.
+While we are not removing forward authentication in general, this option has been moved from the service-level configuration to application/namespace level.
 All options under the `forwardAuthentication` setting have been removed from the service level chart.